imightexist/iexist-simulator/README.md

 # iexist-simulator
-iexist is offline? (extremely rare) show it off to a discord bot that acts exactly like iexist instead!
+iexist is offline? (extremely rare) now you have a discord bot that acts exactly like iexist instead!